-Have you ever heard the saying “He who has the biggest list wins”?
+Have you ever heard the saying, “He who has the biggest list wins”?

 Heck, just the other day I saw an article put out by a local marketing agency going on and on about the immense power of building a list, and how capturing that data is VITAL to your business success.

-It talked about the countless advantages and “things you can do” with a good sized list and that you need to have a great call to action on your landing page that’s designed to entice your prospects to give you their email or phone number.
+It talked about the countless advantages and things you can do with a good sized list and that you need to have a great call to action on your landing page that’s designed to entice your prospects to give you their email or phone number.
 And boy, once you’ve got that information, YOU’RE SET!

 You can contact them, send them special offers, keep your sales funnel full and at the very least know who is visiting your site.

 I know it sounds like I’m “poo-pooing” on capturing emails, but there’s a point to all this.
-In fact, I believe whole-heatedly with the approach, the process and the philosophy behind it.
+In fact, I believe whole-heatedly in the approach, the process, and the philosophy behind it.
 YES, you want to know who’s visiting your website, your store, your social page, everything.
 YES you want to know how to contact them after they’re gone.
 YES you should be doing everything possible to capture their contact information!

 So what’s the problem?

-Almost all these marketers selling the “secret sauce to success” via data capture are missing the mark, they’re missing three important key points, and it’s causing many people to completely waste their time (and money).
+Almost all these marketers selling the “secret sauce to success” via data capture are missing the mark!
+They’re missing three important key points, and it’s causing many people to completely waste their time (and money).
 They’re selling you sizzle, and you’re eating it up like steak.

 The First Issue – Traffic